Featured Image

 First Impressions

-If a potential customer’s first interaction with your brand is a site that won’t load or gives an error, they might form a lasting negative first impression.
+If a potential customer’s first interaction with your brand is a site that won’t load or gives an error, the Cost of Website Downtime may result in a lasting negative impression.

 Loss of Organic Traffic

-While your rankings might recover in a week or two, the loss of organic traffic during that time can be significant.
+While your rankings might recover in a week or two, the Cost of Website Downtime includes the loss of organic traffic during that time, which can be significant.

 A drop from 1st to 10th position in search rankings can lead to a decrease in click-through rate from around 30% to 2%, which is substantial.